-No. A service address and registered office are two completely different requirements.
+No. A service address and a registered office address are two completely different requirements.
 However, it is common for the same location to be used for both purposes.

-- A service address is the official contact address of a company director, secretary, subscribers, person with significant control in a company, and a member of an LLP.
+- A service address is the official contact address of a company director, secretary, subscriber, PSC, and member of an LLP.

-- A registered office address is the official contact address of a limited company or Limited Liability Partnership.
-This is also the location for which the company’s registers are stored (unless a SAIL address is in use).
+- A registered office address is the official contact address of a limited company or limited liability partnership.
+This is also the location at which the company’s registers are stored (unless a SAIL address is in use).

-If your company or LLP is small, it makes sense to use the same address as your service address and registered office.
-You must also supply this information separately on your company formation application and any other forms which request these details.
+If your company or LLP is small, it makes sense to use the same address for your service address and registered office.
+You must supply this information separately on your company formation application and any other forms that request these details.

-If you decide to purchase professional service addresses and registered office service from a company formation agent or another type of address provider, you will have to pay for both services separately.
+If you decide to purchase a professional service address and a registered office service from a company formation agent or another type of address provider, you will have to pay for both services separately.
 You cannot purchase one type of address service and use it for both purposes.